24

 Prag Vesterbro: Vesterbrogade 98A

 Explore an exhibition of rare drawings, paintings, photographs, and stencils made by the enigma that is Banksy.
-The exhibition covers Banksy’s work from 1989 to 2021, as well as the artists that influenced his art, such as Dondi White and Robert Del Naja.
+The exhibition covers Banksy’s work from 1989 to 2021, as well as the artists who influenced his art, such as Dondi White and Robert Del Naja.
 Dive into his work methods and creative processes during his early years as a graffiti artist in Bristol.

 In the exhibition “Cute.
 The Dark Side”, you’ll learn about hidden messages and meanings behind contemporary art created by some of the most important artists, including Yoshitomo, Charming Baker, and David Shrigley.
-Admire the aesthetic styles of Japanese Superflat and Kawaii - styles that have inspired the way young people express their feelings.
+Admire the aesthetic styles of Japanese Superflat and Kawaii, styles that have inspired the way young people express their feelings.

 Address: Toldbodgade 12

 Looking to capture the perfect view of Copenhagen?
 Visit the tower at Christiansborg and see the city from 44 meters above ground.
-The platform offers a 360° view of the city, meaning you can see just about everything – on a clear day, you can even get a glimpse of the Øresund Strait and the Øresund Bridge, connecting Denmark and Sweden.
+The platform offers a 360° view of the city, meaning you can see just about everything.
+On a clear day, you can even get a glimpse of the Øresund Strait and the Øresund Bridge, connecting Denmark and Sweden.

 Please note that the tower is closed on Mondays.
-There’s no admission fee to enter the tower, but there might be a queue, and the last entrance is 15 minutes before closing, so make sure to arrive in good time.
+There’s no admission fee to enter the tower, but there might be a queue, and the last entrance is 15 minutes before closing, so make sure to arrive in time.

 Below, you’ll find the locations of all the above-mentioned things to do in this amazing city, making it easy for you to plan your days while visiting.